espruino/EspruinoDocs/tutorials/Slot Machine.md

 * With a Black Jumper wire, connect the bottom left pin (GND) to the '-' rail of the breadboard
 * With a Red Jumper wire, connect the bottom pin 2nd from the left (5v) to the '+' rail of the breadboard
 * With a Yellow Jumper wire, connect the the top pin 2nd from the left (B15) to a column of pins to the right of the Pico
 * Connect the capacitor across the '+' and '-' rails on the bottom 2 rows.
-Make your you get it th eright way around ('-' is marked with a stripe)
+Make your you get it the right way around ('-' is marked with a stripe)

 Now the tricky part...
 The LED lights need wiring up to GND and VCC, and also need their data pins connected together.